calmm-js/kefir.atom/README.md

 ## Tutorial

-Let's write the very beginnings of a Shopping Cart UI using [Karet](https://github.com/calmm-js/karet) and a few other libraries.
+Let's write the very beginnings of a Shopping Cart UI using atoms and [Karet](https://github.com/calmm-js/karet) and a few other libraries.

 Karet is simple library that allows one to embed Kefir observables into [React](https://facebook.github.io/react/) VDOM.
 If this tutorial advances